-To complement our own research initiatives, Abbott also has provided funds in recent years to a number of organizations focused on promoting the 3Rs and raising awareness of the importance of responsible biomedical research, including the American College of Laboratory Animal Medicine Foundation, the Institute for Laboratory Animal Research and the Foundation for Biomedical Research.
+To complement our own efforts, Abbott also has provided funds in recent years to a number of organizations focused on promoting the 3Rs and raising awareness of the importance of responsible biomedical research.